May 2nd, 2025

-Go To EpisodeBeing a plumber doesn’t mean the pipes in your house never leak.
+Go to EpisodeBeing a plumber doesn’t mean the pipes in your house never leak.
 Being a landscaper doesn’t mean your own yard is magically free of weeds.
 Why is it then that those of us who work in grief sometimes f read more...

 Go to EpisodeLingering.
 Shivering.
 Simmering.
 Splintering.
 These are the words DJ Arsene Versailles wrote to describe grief after his mother, Florcie Yves Versailles, died of COVID-19 in May of 2020.
 This grief w read more...